Kazmirchuk/nats-tcl/API.md

 ### objectName unsubscribe subID ?-max_msgs maxMsgs?
 Unsubscribes from a subscription with a given `subID` immediately.
 If `-max_msgs` is given, unsubscribes after this number of messages has been received **on this `subID`**.
 In other words, if you have already received 10 messages, and then you call `unsubscribe $subID -max_msgs 10`, you will be unsubscribed immediately.

-### objectName request subject message ?-timeout ms? ?-callback cmdPrefix? ?-dictmsg dictmsg? ?-header header?
+### objectName request subject message ?-timeout ms? ?-callback cmdPrefix? ?-dictmsg dictmsg? ?-header header? ?-max_msgs maxMsgs?
 Sends a message with an optional `-header` to the specified subject using an automatically generated transient `replyTo` subject (inbox).
-- If no callback is given, the request is synchronous and blocks in (possibly, coroutine-aware) `vwait` until a response is received.
-The response is the return value.
+- If no callback is given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until a response is received.
+The response is the return value of the method.
 If no response arrives within `timeout`, it raises the error `ErrTimeout`.
 When using NATS server version 2.2 and later,  `ErrNoResponders` is raised if nobody is subscribed to `subject`.
-- If a callback is given, the call returns immediately, and when a response is received or a timeout fires, the command prefix will be invoked from the event loop with 2 additional arguments: `timedOut` (equal to 1, if the request timed out or no responders are available) and a `response`.<br />
+- If a callback is given, the call returns immediately, and when a response is received or a timeout fires, the command prefix will be invoked from the event loop with 2 additional arguments: `timedOut` (equal to 1, if the request timed out or no responders are available) and a `response`.

+The request is done using the "new" style (in NATS terms), i.e. with one wildcard subscription serving all requests.<br />
 By default, `response` is delivered as a string.
 Use `-dictmsg true` to receive `response` as a dict, e.g. to access headers.
 You can also `configure` the connection to have `-dictmsg` as true by default for all calls.<br />
 Default timeout is unlimited. <br />
+In case multiple responses are received, only the first one is returned.
+If you need to gather all responses, you can specify the expected number with the `-max_msgs` option, and in this case the callback becomes mandatory.
+If `timeout` is specified, it will fire if not all `maxMsgs` have been received.
+Note that using the `-max_msgs` option will create an "old" style request, with a separate subscription per each request.

 ### objectName ping ?-timeout ms?
 A blocking call that triggers a ping-pong exchange with the NATS server and returns true upon success.
 If the server does not reply within the specified timeout (ms), it raises `TIMEOUT` error.
 Default timeout is 10s.
 You can use this method to check if the server is alive.